CiaranOMara/Contributing/docs/src/index.md

 This documentation is split into two broad categories.

-The first section, called "Contribution Guides" contain a set of walkthrough style guides for contributing in different ways.
+The first section, called "How do I...?" contains a set of simple walkthrough style guides for contributing in different ways.

 The second section, called "Policies and Guidelines".
-This section contains the agreed on policies members, maintainers, and administrators are expected to adhere to.
+This section contains the agreed on policies that members, maintainers, and administrators are expected to adhere to.

 BioJulia welcomes contributions in several forms including through Github Pull Requests, through opening Github Issues, and through package submissions.
 BioJulia welcomes contributions of all kinds to the community, this includes but is not limited to code contributions.

+Take a look through the articles in the "How do I...?" section to get started.

 ## Our community code of conduct